Is Cumin Cilantro? No - Key Differences, Uses & Storage Tips

 Storage Tips: Keep Your Spices Fresh Longer

-• Store in cool, dark places—like a pantry or a spice drawer—away from direct sunlight and heat sources.
+• Cool, dark locations: Store in pantries or spice drawers away from heat sources.

 Spice Jars Cumin and Cilantro Side by Side